d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 The following known issues need to be reviewed in case a compatible version is available.
 Add new known issues as they appear.

-- [ ] postgres can't be updated to 16 as existing data in dev instances are not compatible
 - [ ] There were two 2 messages found in RabbitMQ dead letter queue on dev1 and dev2 respectively, details added in ticket
 - [ ] JDK/JRE must remain at 17, upgrading it to 21 caused too many errors, also Kotlin 1.9.10 is not compatible with Java 21
 - [ ] kotlin to remain at 1.9.10 instead of 1.9.20, which caused error